Leo Amery: Colonial Secretary

-Amery was Colonial Secretary in Baldwin's government from 1924 to 1929.
+Amery was Colonial Secretary in Baldwin's second government from 1924 to 1929.
 Amery expanded the role of the Commercial Adviser into the Economic and Financial Advisership under Sir George Schuster.
 He also created the post of Chief Medical Adviser, under Sir Thomas Stanton, and a range of advisers on education (Sir Hanns Visscher for Tropical Africa), agriculture (Sir Frank Stockdale), a Veterinary Adviser, and a Fisheries Adviser.
 He also set up the Empire Marketing Board.